ArtaHendraa/norime/README.md

 ## Introduction

-Hii, my name is arta this is one of my project, this is a website that provides all anime information with latest information
+Hiii, my name is arta this is one of my project, this is a website that provides all anime information with latest information

 ## Features